Belmont Park Redevelopment Project

 Work hours and ongoing traffic management

-In general, road and bridge works will be undertaken Monday to Saturday, between 7am and 7pm.
+In general, project works during May will be undertaken Monday to Saturday, between 7am and 7pm.
 Visit our Travel Map for the latest updates.

-At times nightworks are occurring to reduce the impacts on road users, and facilitate access to the works site, weather permitting.
+At times limited nightworks may be required to reduce the impacts on road users, and facilitate access to the works site, weather permitting.
 Visit our Travel Map for the latest updates.

 Improve